alexakreizinger/ps2hackswiki/docs/software/internal-hdd-guide.md

 !!! note "SATA vs IDE hard drives"

     In the years following the PS2's release SATA drives replaced IDE drives, but the official PS2 network adapter (which mounts a hard drive internally so it can be used in the expansion bay) was only released with IDE connectors.
-SATA hard drives are are much larger, cheaper, and easier to find.
-While using a SATA drive requires modifying the official network adapter from IDE connectors, you will be able to find a much cheaper drive with more space for the small price of installing a SATA upgrade kit on the network adapter.
+This guide recommends SATA hard drives as they are much larger, cheaper, and easier to find, but note that this will require installing a SATA connector on the network adapter using a SATA network adapter upgrade kit.
+A SATA drive and upgrade kit will provide larger storage for a lower price.

 !!! warning "Gamestar network adapter"